 After a goal by either team

-Prior to a throw-in in your favor
+Prior to a throw-in by the throwing team

 Prior to a goal kick by either team